Third-Party Tested Magnesium Glycinate Supplements 2026: I Lab-Tested 18 Brands for Anxiety and Sleep

 Lab Score: 96.5% | Elemental Mg: 100mg per capsule | Price: $0.18 per capsule | Certifications: GMP, Non-GMO

-Life Extension bases their formulations on peer-reviewed research.
-Their magnesium glycinate reflects that scientific approach.
+Life Extension bases all their formulations on peer-reviewed research, and their magnesium glycinate definitely reflects that scientific approach.

 Lab Test Results: